monash-emu/summer/README.md

 # Get a virtualenv for running other stuff
 poetry shell

-# Publish to PyPI
+# Publish to PyPI - use your PyPI credentials
-poetry publish
+poetry publish --build

 # Add a new package
 poetry add